benjaminsnorris/bennorris.org/_posts/2017-01-06-using-workflow-to-publish-to-github-pages.md

 ---
-title: Using Workflow to publish to GitHub Pages
+title: "Using Workflow to publish to GitHub Pages"
 excerpt: Leverage the power of automation to reduce friction in publishing from anywhere
 category: General
 tags: